 We do not comply with best practice provision III 3.6., which provides that the supervisory board shall draw up a retirement schedule in order to avoid, as far as possible, a situation in which many supervisory board members retire at the same time.
 At the date of this Prospectus, the Supervisory Board has not yet drawn up such retirement schedule.
-The Supervisory Board intends to prepare such a schedule as soon as reasonably practicable following completion of the Offering.
+The Supervisory Board intends to prepare such a schedule as soon as reasonably practicable.